Blog Product ManagementProduct-Led Growth (PLG): Overview & Real-world Examples

 Figma revolutionized the design world by introducing a cloud-based interface design tool that enables real-time collaboration.

+Its product-led strategy focused on making design accessible to everyone, from individual freelancers to large teams.
 The ability for users to start designing for free, coupled with the collaborative features built into the product, skyrocketed word-of-mouth and social sharing.

 Figma became a tool that not only attracted individual users but also quickly found its way into the toolkit of design teams, driven by its ease of use and the collaborative possibilities it opened up.